Key takeaways

 These documents will have a major impact on your family if you die or are incapacitated, so it’s a good idea to consult with an experienced estate planning attorney who can help you create a plan designed to establish the legacy you want.
 If an estate planning attorney isn’t an option for you right now, there are estate planning software programs that can help you create and maintain these documents.

-While childcare costs are highly dependent on where you live, 59% of U.S. families were expecting to spend at least $15,000 in 2023.4
+While childcare costs are highly dependent on where you live, 57% of U.S. parents paid at least $9,600 in 2024.4

 Childcare will therefore be a significant expense in the early years if both parents work outside the home.
 Expenses could include including daycare, preschool, summer camps, and before- and after-school care.
 Check to see if your employer offers a DCFSA, which allows you to deduct a certain amount per year from your pre-tax salary for use on eligible childcare expenses.